Allegheny-Technical-Leaders/contract/best_practices.md

 ### Other:

 * Remind them that you are a student first and a TL second.
-* Point them towards other resources and TLs when needed
+* Point them towards other resources and [TL office hours](https://www.cis.allegheny.edu/teaching/technicalleaders/) when needed.
-* Send them a link to the CS TL page on slack so they can view office hours.
-* Don't be afraid to admit that you don't know and to point them to someone who does know (another TL or even the professor).
+* Don't be afraid to admit that you don't know and to point them to someone who does know (another TL or a professor).